May 22, 2020

 The airport is open and fully operational.
-We will remain open as an essential service.

 STATUS OF CARGO AND GENERAL AVIATION